nesbittryan/2750-a3/readme.txt

 Created By: Ryan Nesbitt
 ID: 0915819

-Assumptions I made about the assignment:
+Assumptions/Limitations I made about the assignment:
-    That adding style elements to help improve website look was okay into the config files was okay That I can set up the usage for my programs in a way i see fit
+    That adding style elements to help improve website look was okay into the config files was okay That I can set up the usage for my programs in a way I see fit Text entered by users can not contain double quotes, as they will mess up the php

+    That the TA marking this has mercy for my soul

-HOW TO USE EACH EXECUTABLE BY COMMAND LINE:
+HOW TO USE EACH EXECUTABLE BY COMMAND LINE (ignore if only using web interface):
     Site converter C file (without the quotes):

         "./<path/>sc <filename.wpml> Streamname MessageNum Username"